U.S. clears Infineon's $10 billion takeover of Cypress

 Infineon, a constituent of Germany’s DAX blue-chip index, had hoped for a lift into the world’s top-10 semiconductor makers through the deal.

-With footprints in the United States and China, it however finds itself in the middle of a deepening technology trade conflict between Washington and Beijing.

-Its takeover of Cypress still needs approval from China's State Administration for Market Regulation, Infineon said in a statement here

-Reporting by Ismail Shakil in Bengaluru; Editing by Subhranshu Sahu
+Reporting by Douglas Busvine in Berlin and Ismail Shakil in Bengaluru; Editing by Subhranshu Sahu and Emelia Sithole-Matarise